 Roeland Ordelman (Beeld en Geluid)

-2016-17 Research Fellowship at the Netherlands Institute for Sound and Vision (Researcher in Residence)
+2016-2017 Research Fellowship at the Netherlands Institute for Sound and Vision (Researcher in Residence)

-‘AV Representations of Historical News Events: A Comparative and Exploratory Study’
+AV Representations of Historical News Events: A Comparative and Exploratory Study

-Many hours of audio-visual material have been digitised in the Netherlands since 2007.
+Many hours of audio-visual material have been digitized in the Netherlands since 2007.
 As a result, the access to radio, film, and television programmes from the past has increased immensely, offering more opportunities for re-use and research.
-In this process described as the archival turn, infrastructure and contextualisation function as important preconditions for users of archives to find their way through the enormous amounts of audio-visual material.
+In this process described as the archival turn, infrastructure and contextualization function as important preconditions for users of archives to find their way through the enormous amounts of audio-visual material.
 Such users include television programme makers, media professionals and academic researchers.
-From this starting point, as researcher in residence at the Netherlands Institute for Sound and Vision (2016-17 Research Fellowship), I conduct a comparative and exploratory study into the cross-media, AV representation of historical news events, particularly radio news events.
+From this starting point, as researcher in residence at the Netherlands Institute for Sound and Vision (2016-17 Research Fellowship), I conduct a comparative and exploratory study into the cross-media, AV representation of historical news events.
 Such a combination of historical and digital humanities research can aid in providing specific interpretations of the vast amounts of newly digitalised materials, as well as critically assessing how an event narrative exploration tool can support a researcher from beginning to end.